Uganda election: Bobi Wine says military raids home | DW | 15.01.2021

-Presidential candidate Bobi Wine says the army has entered his home as partial results show President Yoweri Museveni in the lead.
+Presidential candidate Bobi Wine has tweeted that he is 'under siege' as the military enters his home.
+This comes hours after Wine disputed partial election results showing President Yoweri Museveni in the lead.

 Ugandan opposition leader Bobi Wine has said on Twitter that the military has entered his home and "taken control".